Last updated: June 3, 2026

 What this means for marketing teams

-While agent replace tasks, not people, we can build an large number of agents running in parallel.
-The leverage is asymmetric.
-A solo operator with three well-designed agents can match the output of a team of five — on the tasks that agents are good at.
+Agents replace tasks, not people.
+But you can run a large number of them in parallel, and the math works in your favor.
+A solo operator with three well-designed agents can match the output of a team of five — on the work that agents are good at.

 The trap is trying to automate everything at once.
 Start with one high-value, high-repetition workflow.
 Get it working.
 Then expand.